On some limitations of probabilistic models for dimension-reduction: Illustration in the case of probabilistic

 Moreover, because ${\rm Var}(x) = W \Sigma_t W^{\top} + \Psi_e$, and ${\rm Var}(y) = C \Sigma_t C^{\top} + \Psi_f$, with $\Psi_e$ and $\Psi_f$ two positive semi-definite matrices, we shall stress that $W$ and $C$ can generally not be identified from the eigendecomposition of ${\rm Var}(x)$ and ${\rm Var}(y)$, respectively.
-In other words, the two sets of weights $W$ and $C$ define components with maximal covariance, which are not necessarily of respective maximal variances, and $W$ and $C$ cannot generally be identified separately from the marginal distributions of $x$ and $y$.
-Our extended PPLS model can therefore be regarded as a more general probabilistic formulation of the PLS-SVD, which defines a much broader and interesting set of distributions than the original PPLS model of \cite{elBouhaddani17}.
+In other words, the two sets of weight matrices $W$ and $C$ define components with maximal covariance, which are not necessarily of respective maximal variances, and $W$ and $C$ cannot generally be identified separately from the marginal distributions of $x$ and $y$.
+Our PPLS-SVD model can therefore be regarded as a more general probabilistic formulation of the PLS-SVD, which defines a much broader and interesting set of distributions than the original PPLS model of \cite{elBouhaddani17}.

 We will now conclude this Section with a few remarks on our model.
 First, we shall stress that the residuals, $e$ and $f$ of our model, may be more than simple noise terms.
 Indeed, they consist of everything that is not in the shared part between $x$ and $y$.
 In particular, $e$ may contain some signal from additional latent variables specific to $x$, as in the probabilistic PLS Regression model proposed by \cite{PPLSR_Zheng16}; see Equation \eqref{Eq:initial_PPLSR_model2} below.
 Similarly, $f$ may contain some signal from additional latent variables specific to $y$.